-Questions are often asked concerning buying and eating potatoes that have a green skin (picture 1) and may be green inside (picture 2).
+Questions are often asked concerning buying and eating potatoes that have a green skin (Figure 1) and may be green inside (Figure 2).
 Potato tubers, like vines, turn green when exposed to light.
 There are two facets to the question of green potatoes.
 One is the market appearance of potatoes and the other is health concerns dealing with eating a green potato.

 These are two separate though related issues.
 Marketing appearance problems are associated directly with greenness which is due to chlorophyll biosynthesis.
 Health concerns are due to a parallel biosynthesis of a glycoalkaloid called solanine.

 Exposure of potato tubers to light either in the field, in storage, on the store shelf, or at home, will induce the formation of a green pigmentation on the surface of the potato.
 This is called "greening" and indicates the formation of chlorophyll.
 This pigment is completely safe and is found in all plants, lettuce, spinach etc. It is primarily found in leaves and is responsible for a plant's ability to make food, photosynthesis.
 The US Standards consider greening of 5% of a lot of tubers as 'damaging' and the lot will be graded down.
 Therefore, green potatoes are graded out before reaching the retail market.